TITLES AND

 "The Treasure" part 1 (11/10/63):

 While on a 2-day camping trip, Timmy and Cully visit the cabin of deceased John Barrett, who lived a Thoreau-like existance near a local lake.
 A plaque above his fireplace says "Look upward, friend.
 The eagle knoweth wherein lieth the world's greatest treasure."
 When they notice that an eagle found in the cabin clutches a pouch, they are determined to find out what "treasure" he may carry.
 Cully: Andy Clyde.
-Ranger McBride: James Brown.
+Ranger Mike McBride: James Brown.
 Mr. Downey: Robert B. Williams.

 • Note: Cully talks about using kites for signalling during World War I. We previously heard about Cully's war experiences in "Shadrach."
 James Brown played "Rip Masters" on another canine TV series, Rin-Tin-Tin.